pns-si5-soa/box-20-21-team-a/client/README.md

 * `--service` to specify which service to call
 * `--service_action` to specify which action to do for this service
 * `--service_name` to specify wich service is concerned for the poll (only with service mission and action put)
-* `--vote` to specify result of the poll (only with service mission and action put)
+* `--vote` to change the vote in the poll (only with service mission and action put)

-## List of services and its actions
+## List of services and their actions

 * rocket : Rocket-service
     * get : Get the statut of the rocket